openvinotoolkit/openvino_notebooks/notebooks/223-text-prediction/README.md

 # GPT-2 Text Prediction with OpenVINO
-Text generation is an area of natural language processing.
-It uses computational linguistics and artificial intelligence to automatically produce natural language texts that can meet specific communicative needs.
+Text generation is a type of natural language processing.
+It uses computational linguistics and artificial intelligence to automatically produce natural language text that can meet specific communicative needs.
 In this demo we use the **Generative Pre-trained Transformer 2 ([GPT-2](https://github.com/openvinotoolkit/open_model_zoo/tree/master/models/public/gpt-2))** model for text prediction.

 The complete pipeline of this demo's notebook is shown below.